University of Wisconsin–Madison

 Here you will find information on manufacturing courses, certificates, and degrees offered in the College of Engineering at UW-Madison.

-A manufacturing focus can be applied to any Mechanical Engineering graduate program (ME MS Accelerated, ME MS Research, ME PHD, ME Doctoral Minor).
+A manufacturing focus can be applied to any Mechanical Engineering program (ME BS, ME MS Accelerated, ME MS Research, ME PHD, ME Doctoral Minor).

 Courses Taught in the Fall Term